 In the Spring Term of Year 12, the Senior Student Leadership team is elected and they assist with the running of whole-school events and chair committees responsible for aspects of school life such as fund-raising and community work.

-There are three other teams that are led by Senior Prefects who over-see the transition to Year 7 and Year 12 as well as the Creative Curriculum.
+There are three other teams that are led by Senior Prefects who over-see the transition to Year 7 and Year 12 as well as the Curriculum Enhancement.
 The transition teams are always busy in the autumn term with students starting the new school year but support continues throughout the year, with the Student Leaders liaising closely with the Head of Year.
-The Creative Curriculum team are raising the profile of smaller subjects and bringing opportunities to all students to find out about lesser known pathways, including launching a Creative Curriculum week in the autumn term.
+The Curriculum Enhancement team are raising the profile of smaller subjects and bringing opportunities to all students to find out about lesser known pathways, including launching a Curriculum Enhancement week in the autumn term.

 The school offers support and a variety of opportunities to prepare leaders of the future.

 Sixth Form students are an integral part of the school community; they are role models for younger students in the school.